Trust (glossary entry)

 A More Robust Basis for Trust

-After being "fooled" by false confidence, foolish commitment, and other similar behaviors, one usually learns to apply more robust standards, incorporating qualities from all of the mature archetypes.
+After being "fooled" by false confidence, foolish commitment, and other similar behaviours, one usually learns to apply more robust standards, incorporating qualities from all of the mature archetypes.

 The word "trust" is often used to refer to an abstract or philosophical type of "love", as in this example:

 These people have my unconditional love, trust, acceptance and respect, because even though I do not know how they will behave, I give them the opportnity to do the best they can and then offer any support or help that I can offer and which they will accept.